wranidlo/Camera-Paint/README.md

 5. Text

 Some of these tools have configuration options like size or opacity.
-Except these tool, we also offer other options that are typical for graphic editors (undo, redo, cut, copy, paste, clear, changing image size) and saving images in five types (PNG, JPEG, GIF, TIFF and BMP)
+Except these tool, we also offer other options that are typical for graphic editors (undo, redo, cut, copy, paste, clear, changing image size) and saving images in five types (PNG, JPEG, GIF, TIFF and BMP).

 ## Technology
 Project is created in Python 3 and uses several libraries: